kanishka-linux/inquisitive/README.md

 Organizing notes and personal documents seems to be a simple task, but I myself struggled a lot with it on how to do it properly.
 Finally my setup was just plain text/markdown files and open the folder with vim/nvim and use fzf plugin for fuzzy search within the folder.

 It served me well over the years, but since last couple of months I was mulling over integration with local LLM/RAG based system for somewhat better organization of personal knowledge base.
-I looked into existing solutions available, but I couldn't find integrated solutions that would combine notes/local documents/web-links and getting list of references along with a way to display various notes and files inline, so that it will be easier to cross-verify sources from which information is coming.
+I looked into existing solutions available, but I couldn't find integrated solutions that would combine notes/local documents/web-links and getting list of references along with a way to display varrious notes and files inline, so that it will be easier to cross-verify sources from which information is coming.
 I also felt, the application needs to have some basic authentication capabilities so that one can self-host it, allowing multiple users to share the instance and each having their own unique collection.
-So After all these requirements in mind, finally I decided to build Inquisitive.
+So After all these reequirements in mind, finally I decided to build Inquisitive.

 ## Technical choices